Class Name Well Ordered Language 3 A/B

 THIS MONTH’S ASSIGNMENT FOR SUBMISSION:

-Chapter 3 or 4 or 5 quiz is due at the end of November – you choose.
+Chapter 7 quiz due at the end of January.

 Please contact firstname.lastname@example.org with any questions and submissions.